 Diploma Programs This course may be used as an optional course for TTi’s Metrology/Calibration Specialist (MCS) or Mechanical Design Specialist (MDS) Diploma Programs, or for any other TTi specialist diploma program.

 Related Courses Day one of Course 535 is also offered separately as Course 534, Introduction to Geometric Dimensioning and Tolerancing.
 Course 536, Intermediate/Advanced GD&T commences where Course 535 leaves off.
 Course 537, Tolerance Stacks and Applications, is also available.

 Prerequisites There are no definite prerequisites for this course.
 However, this course is aimed toward individuals involved in a related technical field.

-Text Each student will receive a copy of Geometric Dimensioning and Tolerancing Workbook by Al Neumann (see sample images), which is considered the definitive reference work in the GD&T industry.
+Text Each student will receive a copy of Geometric Dimensioning and Tolerancing Workbook by Al Neumann, which is considered the definitive reference work in the GD&T industry.

-Course Hours, Certificate and CEUs Open courses meet seven hours per day.
-Upcoming presentation dates can be found on our current open course schedule.
-Class hours/days for on-site courses can vary from 14-35 hours over 2-5 days as requested by our clients.
+Course Hours, Certificate and CEUs On-site courses can vary from 14-35 hours over 2-5 days as requested by our clients.
 Upon successful course completion, each participant receives a certificate of completion and one Continuing Education Unit (CEU) for every ten class hours.